 Now, the question is “how was he able to withdraw such a huge amount from a machine with limited cash deposit?”.
-Could he possible had stolen the money from several machines and accumulated the sums?
+Could he possibly to had stolen the money from several machines and accumulated the sums?
 No, and as already told, he actually did find a loophole and exploited his discovery for years.

-Qin Qisheng, 43 years old worked with Huaxia Bank’s technology development center in Beijing, China.
+Qin Qisheng, 43 years old was an employee of Huaxia Bank’s technology development center in Beijing, China.
 He was a senior programmer who saw a loophole in his bank’s core system.
 Qisheng discovered that the bank’s system couldn’t properly record withdrawals made from the machine around midnight.
-It was due to time and date change from one day to another at the zero hour.
-And it eventually made the machine spits out cash without deducting the withdrawn amount from a user’s account.
+This was due to changes in time and date from one day to another at the zero hour.
+It eventually made the machine spits out cash without deducting the withdrawn amount from a user’s account.
 This normally will log an error report on the bank’s server and system

 The aftermath of his arrest

 After been caught by his bank and was met to face the consequences of his action.
 Surprisingly the bank decided to let go of the charges against him on the condition that he would return the money.
 They also did ask the police to drop all charges leveled against Qisheng.
 Their explanation was “Qisheng as a programmer to the bank was merely testing the bank’s system vulnerability and holding onto the cash to be later given back to the bank.

 The Chaoyang district court refused the bank’s request and found Qisheng guilty.
 They didn’t accept the bank’s explanation and Qisheng was charged for theft.
 For he moved the stolen funds to his personal bank account, instead of the bank’s dummy account.
 And did invest some of the money in the stock market.
 The bank wanted to let go of the charges.
 This was simply to hid its face from scandals since the loophole has already been fixed.

 The bank programmer who steals millions from his bank ATM